Futurama season 1

-The first season of Futurama began airing on March 28, 1999 and concluded on November 14, 1999 after 13 episodes.
+The first season of Futurama began airing on March 28, 1999 and concluded on November 14, 1999, after 13 episodes.

 The original 72-episode run of Futurama was produced as four seasons; Fox broadcast the episodes out of the intended order, resulting in five aired seasons.

 As a consequence, the show's canon is disrupted by the broadcast order, and more, different regions and networks use different ordering for the episodes.

 The list below features the episodes in original production order, as featured on the DVD box sets.

 The entire season is included within the Volume One DVD box set, which was released on March 25, 2003.
 The last four episodes were pre-empted by sporting events and pushed into the second broadcast season.

 The full thirteen episodes of the season have been released on a box set called Futurama: Volume One, on DVD and VHS.
 It was released in the United Kingdom, on January 28, 2002, in Australia on November 27, 2002 and in the United States and Canada on March 25, 2003.
 The season was re-released as Futurama: Volume 1, with entirely different packaging to match the newer season releases on July 17, 2012.

 Production

 Matt Groening initially conceived of Futurama in the mid-1990s.
-In 1996, he enlisted David X. Cohen, then a Simpsons writer and producer, to assist in developing the series; the two then spent time researching science fiction books, television shows, and films of the past.
+In 1996, he enlisted David X. Cohen, then a The Simpsons writer and producer, to assist in developing the series; the two then spent time researching science fiction books, television shows, and films of the past.
 By the time they pitched the series to Fox in April 1998, Groening and Cohen had composed many characters and story lines.
 During that first meeting, Fox ordered thirteen episodes.
 Shortly after, however, Groening and Fox executives argued over whether the network would have any creative input into the show.
 With The Simpsons the network has no input.
 Groening explains, "When they tried to give me notes on Futurama, I just said: 'No, we're going to do this just the way we did Simpsons.'
 And they said, 'Well, we don't do business that way anymore.'
 And I said, 'Oh, well, that's the only way I do business.'"
 After negotiations, he received the same independence with Futurama.
 The name "Futurama" comes from a pavilion at the 1939 New York World's Fair.
 Designed by Norman Bel Geddes, the Futurama pavilion depicted how he imagined the world would look in 1959.